Sujitharasamsetty/SnakeGame/README.md

 # SnakeGame Using Python

-To build the snake game project we used the turtle module, random module, time module, and concept of python.
+1.To build the snake game project we used the turtle module, random module, time module, and concept of python.

-Turtle module gives us a feature to draw on a drawing board
+1.Turtle module gives us a feature to draw on a drawing board

-Random module will be used to generate random numbers
+1.Random module will be used to generate random numbers

-Time module is an inbuilt module in python.
+1.Time module is an inbuilt module in python.
 It provides the functionality of time.

 ## Below Image is GUI Of SnakeGame